itztiva/Fortnitebuilds/README.md

 UPDATE : We added some google drive links, but since we dont have enough storage, we had to use "Torrents" it's a P2P download method with no risk.
 We still added a "Torrent" mention next to the download link in case you don't wan't to download Torrents.
 It is 100% safe, but do a virus scan after the download.
 (To download Torrents, please use µtorrent or Bittorrent)

-## CDN is down, which means almost all versions are down, this is prob because of epic games, but we will try to back some versions up

 ## Also play Solaris (discord.gg/solarisfn)

 ```